dvelasquez/dv.xlsxToJson/README.md

 # DV.XLSXTOJSON
-Convert any file from xlsx to a JSON object and to a base64 String!
+Convert any file from xlsx to a JSON object and to a base64 String in the CLIENT BROWSER!

 ##Installation
 ###Using Bower